-Information for Services for Voters with Disabilities included in VIGs and VBM Instructions
+Information for services for voters with disabilities included in VIGs and VBM Instructions §4005(a)(8)(B)(i)(IV)

-§4005(a)(8)(B)(i)(IV)

-The VIG will include information on how voters with disabilities can request assistance, Disability Rights California's Voting Hotline phone number, and how to contact OCROV for any general questions.
+The VIG will include information on how voters with disabilities can request assistance, Disability Rights California's statewide Election Day hotline phone number, and how to contact OCROV for any general questions.
 Additionally, the VIG will specify that a voter unable to mark a ballot may bring up to two individuals to assist with voting.
 The VIG will also include a postcard with prepaid postage for voters to request a remote accessible VBM ballot.
 The VBM instructions will inform voters that there is the availability of requesting election materials in an accessible format.